Jack-Kennedy-School/DSIRP/analysis_sheet_questions.md

 5. What is the worst sorting algorithm (that has a name)?

+    Bogosort is the worst algorithm with a name.
+The run time is unbounded.

 6. What sort algorithm does the C library use?
 What sort algorithm does Python use?
 Are these algorithms stable?
 You might have to Google around to find these answers.

+    "In C programming language, there are multiple sorting algorithms available, which can be incorporated inside the code.
+The various types of sorting methods possible in the C language are Bubble sort, Selection sort, Quick sort, Merge sort, Heap sort and Insertion sort."

+    "Python's default sort uses Tim Sort, which is a combination of both merge sort and insertion sort."

+    Tim sort is stable.
+The C library also uses stable sort algorithms.

 7. Many of the non-comparison sorts are linear, so why does Python use an $O(n \log n)$ comparison sort?

+    It is used because it is capable of handling complex data sets.